-Event: There are no confirmed cases of COVID-19 in Malawi.
+Event: Malawi has no confirmed cases of COVID-19 within its borders.

 Effective March 17, 2020, U.S. Embassy Lilongwe has suspended routine consular services.
 For emergency American Citizens Services, including emergency passports, please visit our website for additional information.